Xmonero/oxen-mq/README.md

   - None - no authentication required at all, any remote client may invoke this command
   - Basic - this requires a basic authentication level (None access is implied)
   - Admin - this requires administrative access (Basic access is implied)
-- ServiceNode (bool) - if true this requires that the remote connection has proven its identity as an active service node (via its x25519 key).
+- Masternode (bool) - if true this requires that the remote connection has proven its identity as an active service node (via its x25519 key).
-- LocalServiceNode (bool) - if true this requires that the local node is running in service node mode (note that it is *not* required that the local SN be *active*).
+- LocalMasternode (bool) - if true this requires that the local node is running in service node mode (note that it is *not* required that the local SN be *active*).

-Authentication level components are cumulative: for example, a category with Basic auth + ServiceNode=true + LocalServiceNode=true would only be access if all three conditions are met.
+Authentication level components are cumulative: for example, a category with Basic auth + Masternode=true + LocalMasternode=true would only be access if all three conditions are met.

 The authentication mechanism works in two ways: defaults based on configuration, and explicit logins.